Wait! We think you’re in the US - Lovehoney.com is a better site for you.Shop there and get 10% off!Go to Lovehoney.com

 An erotic game for lovers that lets you explore romantic and physical intimacy with your partner (as if you needed an excuse).
-Each game ends with a unique love-making experience from 30,000 possibilities!
+Each game ends with a unique love-making experience from 30,000 possibilities.
+Wowza!

-Lust Erotic Board Game 10 out of 10 (3 reviews) Write your own review
+Lust Erotic Board Game 5 5 out of 5 stars

 Reviewed: 24 September 2013 by LetsTryThis, a Straight Married Female